List of minor Star Trek: The Next Generation characters: Lore

 Lore (/'lɔːr/; played by Brent Spiner) is a prototype android and the "brother" of main character Data.
-In TNG, Lore is characterized as a frighteningly evil version of the android Data that massacres the colonists of Omicron Theta, Data and Lore's homeworld.
+In TNG, Lore is characterized as a frighteningly evil version of the android Data that massacres the colonists of their homeworld, Omicron Theta.
 Throughout the series, Lore is sometimes depicted as being almost charming and friendly and is able to manipulate Data through lies and emotions.

 Including the film canon, Lore and Data also have another brother, B-4.
 However, while Data is advanced and B-4 is primitive, Lore is sophisticated, clever, jealous and self-serving, making him the evil triplet in the group.

 Lore was introduced in the episode "Datalore", the episode in which he was activated.
 He returned in "Brothers" and in both parts of "Descent", at the end of which he was deactivated and dismantled.
 Lore returns in the third season of Star Trek: Picard.

 Overview

 Lore was constructed and activated before his brother, Data, on Omicron Theta.
 Unlike Data, Lore was programmed with emotions, but became emotionally unstable and developed megalomaniac tendencies.
 Lore perceived himself as superior to the human colonists and felt that they resented him due to his perceived superiority.
 His creator, Dr. Noonien Soong, whom Lore saw as a father figure, would later deactivate and disassemble Lore, constructing what Lore claimed was a "less-perfect android" – Data – without emotions or the capacity to use linguistic contractions.
 (The part about Data being "less-perfect" was a lie, as Soong later told Data in "Brothers"; the only real difference between the two of them "was some programming".
-(Lore's positronic net differed from Data's: it had a Type-"L" phase discriminator compared to Data's Type-"R".
+[Lore's positronic net differed from Data's: it had a Type-"L" phase discriminator compared to Data's Type-"R".
 (TNG: "Time's Arrow")]) Soong planned on repairing Lore after building and testing Data, but before he could do that the colony was destroyed by the Crystalline Entity and Soong was forced to flee.
 Lore admits (in "Datalore") that, unknown to Soong or the colonists at the time, it was Lore himself who lured the Crystalline Entity to the colony.